Frequently Asked Questions

 How do I go about joining a fraternity or sorority?

 If you are interested in learning more about fraternity and sorority life or are interested in joining a group, we can help answer all of your questions about how to join a chapter through Formal Recruitment.
 Formal recruitment is a process of mutual selection between current members and potential new members (PNM's).
 You can also continue to check this website from time-to-time for more details, as many of the groups will continue to accept members throughout the school year.
 You can watch for flyers and ads in the student newspaper that will give more information about this process.

 What are the grade and/or enrollment requirements to join a fraternity or sorority?

 In order to join a Greek-letter organization, a man or woman must be enrolled in at least 12 hours at The University of Texas at Tyler and must have a minimum grade point average (high school or transfer).
 Individual fraternities and sororities do have a specific grade point average requirement to join their organizations, so please check the NPC Recruitment and IFC Recruitment websites for more information.
-In addition, NPHC organizations require that students have completed at least 12 hours (sometimes more).
-You can visit the Delta Sigma Theta national site for requirements for this organization.

 How much does it cost to join a fraternity or sorority?

 Costs to join a fraternity or sorority vary from organization to organization.
 Typically, the fees the first semester a student joins are higher than subsequent semesters.
 Most fraternities and sororities have payment plans, and many members have part-time jobs on and off campus in order to help them pay their dues.
 You do not have to be rich to be Greek!
 It can be expensive to operate a Greek organization, and dues go toward national fees, service projects, social events, and other resources for members.